cheng21tang/Password-Generator/README.md

 If you do not choose a ***password length between 8 and 128 characters*** and select ***at least one*** of the types of characters you cannot generate a password.

+## Features and Highlights

+- Validation of the users selections are one of the highlights that was used in this code.
+I used **IF/ELSE** statements to check if the user had correct imputs to generate a password
+        - If the user did not have a valid input then I would warn the user through an **Alert** box.

 ## Challenges

 1. **Functions**